marklister/product-collections/README.md

 ###Using CollSeq
 #### TLDR;
 You already know how to use a product-collection.
-Think of a product-collection as a IndexedSequence of homogeneous tuples and, at the same time a tuple of Seqences.
+Think of a product-collection as a Sequence of homogeneous tuples and, at the same time a tuple of Seqences.
 There is only one novel feature to learn: [`flatZip`](#add-a-column)

 ####Create a CollSeq